Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions

 Eq.\,\eqref{eq:result-xsect} is the principal result of this letter.
-It demonstrates for the first time TMD factorization at NLO of the back-to-back dijet cross-section at small $x$.
+It demonstrates for the first time TMD factorization of the back-to-back dijet cross-section at small $x$ at NLO.
 It is valid up to corrections of order $q_\perp^2/P_\perp^2$, $Q_s^2/P_\perp^2$, as well as $\alpha_sR^2$ and $\alpha_s^2$.
-All saturation effects are contained in the WW gluon TMD $\hat G^{ij}_{\eta_c}$ and its nonlinear kinematically constrained RGE.
-Although TMD factorization could have been anticipated for $q_\perp\gg Q_s$, it is remarkable that it persists when $q_\perp\sim Q_s$, enabling precise extraction of saturation dynamics with back-to-back dijets.
+All saturation effects are contained in the WW gluon TMD $\hat G^{ij}_{\eta_f}$ and its nonlinear kinematically constrained RGE, without introducing new operators in the NLO coefficient functions.
+Although TMD factorization could have been anticipated for $q_\perp\gg Q_s$ since the high-energy evolution equation of the WW gluon TMD has a closed form in this dilute limit \cite{Dominguez:2011gc}, it is remarkable that it persists when $q_\perp\sim Q_s$, enabling precise extraction of saturation dynamics with back-to-back dijets.
 Explicit expressions for higher order even harmonics $\der\sigma^{(2n),\lambda}$ are provided in the supplemental material.